nghiant2710/docs/beaglebone-green-fedora/README-short.txt

-Docker builds of Fedora from Resin for Beaglebone Green
+Docker builds of Fedora from Resin for Beaglebone Green.
+This image is maintained by [Resin.io](https://resin.io/)